ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 helloSeed = Seed {unSeed = "8b1a9953c4611296a827abf8c47804d7"}
 ~~~

-This solution worked well for data that wasn't too dificult to enter in a Haskell source file, however, when it came to defining image bytestrings this format wasn't very effective.
+This solution worked well for data that wasn't too difficult to enter in a Haskell source file, however, when it came to defining image bytestrings this format wasn't very effective.

+I eventually decided that the best way to include the image data to test against, I would include the actual images files and read them in as test data.
+The issue with this solution was that hspec requires the tests to not use IO, and since I would be reading in the image bytestring from a file I would have to perform IO.

 ## Footnotes
 [^color-stats]: To see how often specific colors were chosen I mapped the color choosing function over a list of String versions of all of the numbers 1 to a high number such as 10000, and took the length of the list after filtering it down to just the desired color.
 This is one case where ghci really came in handy.